Fonta22/Chrome-Passwords-Manager/README.md

 # Chrome-Password-Manager
-Flask based web application to the **Google Chrome** saved passwords in your computer.
+Flask based web application to see the **Google Chrome** saved passwords in your computer.

 ## Usage